Former Commanding Officers of The Calgary Highlanders

 2nd Battalion 1945-1946

 Private Rosling joined the 2nd Battalion, Calgary Highlanders in September 1940, taking basic training at Camp Sarcee near Calgary.
 He was promoted Corporal in 1941 and Sergeant in January of the next year.
 After attending Officers Training Camp at Gordon Head, Victoria, BC he was commissioned as Second Lieutenant in January 1942.
 He became a Captain in July 1943 and a Major on 18 August 1944.
 After twice temporarily commanding the battalion in September 1944, he was appointed to permanent command in November.
 On 1 April 1946 the 2nd Battalion was disbanded.
-Major Rosling now commanded The Calgary Highlanders, but only until 18 May 1946 when he relinquished command.
+Major Rosling then commanded The Calgary Highlanders, but only until 18 May 1946 when he relinquished command.
 He resigned from the Army in November 1946 as a Major.

 Lieutenant-Colonel NV Waddell, MC